zio/zio/docs/datatypes/contextual/zdeps.md

   cake            // Baker with Ingredients with Oven with Dough with Cake
 ```

-`ZLayer` makes it easy to mix and match these styles.
+`ZDeps` makes it easy to mix and match these styles.
 If you pass through dependencies and later want to hide them you can do so through a simple type ascription:

 ```scala mdoc:silent
 lazy val hidden: ZLayer[Any, Nothing, Cake] = all